tannercroom/istm325-group-formations/README.md

 # ISTM 325 - Group Formations

 <div id=introduction>
-The first part of my ISTM 325 Final Exam required me to create a program that can properly create groups and group sets of "students" (unique names), with the following requirements:
+One of the assignments in the ISTM 325 course I took in Spring 2022 required me to create a program that can properly create groups and group sets of "students" (unique names), with the following requirements:
 <br><br>
 <ul>
   <li>No student is repeated in the same group.</li>